jedisct1/libsodium-doc/advanced/xchacha20.md

 Internally, XChaCha20 works like a block cipher used in counter mode.
 It uses the HChaCha20 hash function to derive a subkey and a subnonce from the original key and extended nonce, and a dedicated 64-bit block counter to avoid incrementing the nonce after each block.

 XChaCha20 is generally recommended over plain ChaCha20 due to its extended nonce size, and its comparable performance.
-However, XChaCha20 is currently not widely implemented outside the Libsodium library, due to the absence of formal specification.
+However, XChaCha20 is currently not widely implemented outside the libsodium library, due to the absence of formal specification.

 ## Usage